awsdocs/aws-direct-connect-user-guide/doc_source/update-lag.md

 # Updating a LAG<a name="update-lag"></a>

-You can update a LAG to change its name, or to change the value for the minimum number of operational connections\., or to add a tag, or remove a tag\.
+You can update a LAG to change its name, or to change the value for the minimum number of operational connections, or to add a tag, or remove a tag\.

 **Note**
 If you adjust the threshold value for the minimum number of operational connections, ensure that the new value does not cause the LAG to fall below the threshold and become non\-operational\.